Owner and Founder

 Because public attitudes have rapidly changed reflecting greater acceptance, these unique cards fill a void giving a voice with words and a heartbeat that just cannot be ignored... helping with those who want to understand and those who need to be understood.

-So Same Gender Love has taken the bold move to write honest, intimate greeting cards sure to pull at your heart strings, putting into words for anyone wanting to express their love for someone on all sides.
+So Love Is Love Boutique has taken the bold move to write honest, intimate greeting cards sure to pull at your heart strings, putting into words for anyone wanting to express their love for someone on all sides.

-Yes, Same Gender Love is aimed at the LGBTQ community, but always remember that Love is Love️.
+Yes, Love Is Love Boutique is aimed at the LGBTQ community, but always remember that Love is Love️.

 The second collection of greeting cards are the most loving caring greeting cards inspired by... and written for our four legged fur friends.

-Same Gender Love is a Pet Lovers Paradise presenting “The Madison Collection” featuring The Rainbow Bridge.
+Love Is Love Boutique is a Pet Lovers Paradise presenting “The Madison Collection” featuring The Rainbow Bridge.

 These cards are especially unique because for the first time our babies have a real heartfelt voice.